Probing inflationary moduli space with gravitational waves: Introduction

 One notable feature of gravitational wave astronomy is that through the direct observation of the gravitational sector, it enables us to test the theory of gravity.
 In particular, gravitational waves of primordial origin are expected to contain the information about the physics beyond Einstein's gravity, as well as the state of the Universe before the Big Bang Nucleosynthesis, which is difficult to probe by other methods.
 String-theoretical modifications of gravity involve scalar fields (moduli) associated with the extra dimensions, and it is natural to suppose that one of the moduli, that we call an inflaton, is responsible for cosmic inflation.
-In this work, we will focus on a simple modification of Einstein's gravity with a scalar field coupled to the Euler density, which has been widely studied in the context of string theory \cite{Antoniadis:1992sa,Rizos:1993rt,Harvey:1995fq}; see also Refs.~\cite{Kawai:1997mf,Kawai:1999pw,Kawai:1998ab}.
+In this work, we will focus on a simple modification of Einstein's gravity with a scalar field coupled to the Euler density (often referred to as the Gauss-Bonnet term), which has been widely studied in the context of string theory \cite{Antoniadis:1992sa,Rizos:1993rt,Harvey:1995fq}; see also Refs.~\cite{Kawai:1997mf,Kawai:1999pw,Kawai:1998ab}.
+Various aspects of the Gauss-Bonnet coupling term have been investigated in many different contexts; see, {\it e.g.}, Refs.~\cite{Nojiri:2005vv,Satoh:2007gn,Satoh:2008ck,Guo:2009uk,Guo:2010jr,Satoh:2010ep,Nojiri:2010wj,Koh:2014bka,Koh:2016abf,Nojiri:2017ncd,Tumurtushaa:2018agq,Koh:2018qcy,Odintsov:2018zhw,Lee:2020upe,Odintsov:2020mkz,Odintsov:2020xji,Odintsov:2020zkl,Chew:2020lkj,Zhang:2021rqs,Lee:2021uis,Oikonomou:2022xoq,Tsujikawa:2022aar,Kawaguchi:2022nku,Bayarsaikhan:2022rzc,Gangopadhyay:2022vgh,Khan:2022odn,Odintsov:2022cbm,Nojiri:2023jtf,Koh:2023zgn,Aoki:2023jvt,Biswas:2023eju}.
 Based on this framework, in Ref.~\cite{Kawai:2021edk}, we proposed a scenario for the formation of primordial black holes (PBHs) and determined the parameter space that can explain the observed dark matter abundance with PBHs.
 We also computed the spectrum of the SIGWs in this scenario and showed that they can be detected by future space-based interferometers, such as Laser Interferometer Space Antenna (LISA) \cite{LISA:2017pwj,Baker:2019nia}, DECi-hertz Interferometer Gravitational wave Observatory (DECIGO) \cite{Seto:2001qf,Kawamura:2006up}, Big Bang Observer (BBO) \cite{Crowder:2005nr,Corbin:2005ny,Harry:2006fi}, TianQin \cite{TianQin:2015yph}, and Taiji \cite{Ruan:2018tsw}, as well as ground-based observatories such as Square Kilometer Array (SKA) \cite{Carilli:2004nx,Janssen:2014dka,Weltman:2018zrl}.
 In that model, large density fluctuations that lead to PBH formation and SIGW production are generated when the scalar field undergoes a transient ultra slow-roll phase near a fixed point that arises from the balance between the Gauss-Bonnet term and the potential term \cite{Kawai:2021bye}.